axone-protocol/docs/docs/nodes/run-node.md

 :::danger

-The generated `config/priv_validator_key` and `config/node_key.json` are very sensible, if stolen the entire stake delegated to the validator is at risk.
+The generated `config/priv_validator_key` and `config/node_key.json` are very sensitive, if stolen the entire stake delegated to the validator is at risk.
 ➡️ See the [Security](security.md) section.

 :::